teamgofer/MeetNow_WebApp/docs/README.md

 When making changes to the application, please follow these guidelines:

 1. Maintain the separation between user location and selected location
-2. Preserve the three navigation modes and their specific behaviors
+2. Use the controller-based approach for map interactions
 3. Follow the existing code style and conventions
 4. Test all changes thoroughly in different browsers and devices
 5. Update documentation when adding/changing significant functionality
+6. Always ensure navigation operations are properly error-handled
+7. For navigation operations, check `navigationController.isReadyToNavigate()` before performing them